With Google controlling the majority share of online traffic, it’s easy to write off Microsoft’s Bing Ads as a search engine and PPC platform.

-Bing, after all, still nets about 66 million diverse users worldwide, who span all ages, interests, and demographics.
+Bing can give you access to 46.7 million non-Google users worldwide, who span all ages, interests, and demographics.

 And since most advertisers are too busy fighting over Google Ad placements to notice, it lowers competition on Bing.

-This can directly translate into lower cost-per-clicks on Bing, which means higher ROI.
+This can directly translate into lower cost-per-clicks for Bing Ads, which means higher ROI.

 What Are Bing Ads?